Starting a Support Group

 Table of Contents

 Living with HIV can be very difficult.
-One thing that can be helpful is seeking the support of others living with HIV (HIV+) through support groups, peer counseling, or places like our A Girl Like Me blog, which is an online community of support.
+One thing that can be helpful is finding the support of others living with HIV through support groups, peer counseling, or places like our A Girl Like Me blog, which is an online community of support.

 A support group is any group of people whose purpose is to support one another dealing with an issue.
 A support group may be small (an informal gathering at someone's kitchen table) or large (a facilitated group at an AIDS organization or in the meeting room of a religious group).
-The participants can be from a specific part of the HIV community (e.g., HIV+ women, caregivers of those living with HIV, members of a faith community), or they can be open to anyone who wants to come and talk about HIV.
+The participants can be from a specific part of the HIV community (e.g., women living with HIV, caregivers of those living with HIV, members of a faith community), or they can be open to anyone who wants to come and talk about HIV.

 Some support groups are informal and led by the members themselves, while others are more formal and led by a trained facilitator.
 Some are general and provide opportunities for people to talk about anything on their minds, while others have a topic upon which they focus, such as HIV medications or how to deal with substance abuse issues.
 Some are "open" (members can join at any time or "drop in" as needed), while others are "closed" (require some sort of joining process and a commitment to attend regularly).

 Some groups get together just to share information and encouragement, while others grow into longer-term mutual support communities where members help each other with carpools, childcare, or caregiving when a member gets sick.
 Still others grow into educational programs with outside speakers coming in to teach about various issues.